au-research/ARDC-23-things/_things/thing-14.md

 Identifiers are an important component of research data management.
 Computer applications use them for identifying datasets, for searching and retrieval, and for linking or connecting data.
-In Thing 8 we looked at Digital Object Identifiers (DOIs) for identifying data.
-In the Getting started and Learn more activities of Thing 14 we focused on ORCIDs for identifying people.
-So, how do identifiers fit with Linked Data?
+How do identifiers fit with Linked Data?

 The term **Linked Data** refers to a set of best practices for